Part 1: Purpose

 Subpart B: Financial Aid Recipients Maximum Time Frame for Program Completion

 All students are expected to complete their program within an acceptable period of time.
 The maximum time frame for financial aid recipients is 150% of the published credit length of their program.
 For example, the maximum timeframe for a 60 credit program is 90 attempted credits.
-Up to 30 attempted credits of developmental and ESL courses are exempt from a student’s 150% completion rate.
+Up to 30 attempted credits of developmental courses are exempt from a student’s 150% completion rate.

-This maximum time frame pertains to any student seeking financial aid eligibility regardless as to whether the student received financial aid for attempted credits in the past.
+The maximum time frame pertains to any student seeking financial aid eligibility regardless as to whether the student received financial aid for attempted credits in the past.

 Students who have only one active program at LSC will lose their eligibility for financial aid when the total number of attempted credits in combination with accepted transfer credits is equal to or more than 150% of the credit length of their active program.
 Withdrawals are considered attempted credits.

-Part 4: Evaluation Period
+Part 5: Evaluation Period

 Non-standard classes shall be evaluated on the basis of the semester or payment period in which they are scheduled.

-Part 5: Failure to Meet Standards
+Part 6: Failure to Meet Standards

 Subpart A: Financial Aid and Academic Warning

 - Warning status.
-If at the end of the payment period a student has not met either the institution’s grade point average standard or required completion percentage standard, the institution shall allow that student to remain enrolled and retain his/her financial aid eligibility under a warning status for one payment period.
+If at the end of the payment period a student has not met either the institution’s grade point average standard or required completion percentage standard, the institution shall allow that student to remain enrolled and retain their financial aid eligibility under a warning status for one payment period.

 - Reinstatement of students on warning status.
 If at the end of the warning period a student who has been on warning status has met both the institution’s cumulative grade point average and completion percentage status, the institution shall end the student’s warning status.

-Subpart B: Financial Aid and Academic Suspension of Students on Warning Status.
 If at the end of the warning period a student who has been on warning status has not met both the institution’s cumulative grade point average and completion percentage standards, the institution shall suspend the student immediately upon completion of the evaluation.

 Subpart C: Financial Aid Suspension of Students for Other Reasons

 - Suspension for maximum time frame failure.
-If at the end of the payment period a student has failed to meet the institution’s standard for measurement of maximum time frame, the institution shall suspend the student from financial aid eligibility immediately upon completion of the evaluation.
+If at the end of the payment period a student has failed to meet the institution’s standard for measurement of maximum time frame, the institution shall suspend the student from financial aid eligibility upon completion of the evaluation.

-Subpart A: Probation
+Subpart A: Appeals

 A student who fails to make satisfactory academic progress will be placed on suspension.
 Academic reinstatement is determined separately from reinstatement of financial aid eligibility.